-NMI trends are fueled by NMI’s proprietary databases, with a half million consumer interviews conducted over a span of 13 years, in more than 25 countries.
+Since 1990 NMI trends are fueled by NMI’s proprietary databases, with over a half million consumer interviews conducted in more than 30+ countries.
 However, it is our team of brand strategists, deft in their ability to make sense of it all, who transform the information into opportunity, helping our clients seize the moment and ignite insight into action.

 Call us today to learn how your company can apply these trends to generate innovation and growth!

 Powerful forces are converging along the healthcare continuum to catalyze explosive healthcare changes.
 New economic realities are motivating many to take greater steps towards proactive Health Care rather than Sick Care and greater responsibility for their own health and wellness.
 At the same time, technology is enabling fully customized and predictive prevention alternatives, including a blending of alternative medicine with Western medical science to create an endless possibility of more effective health care solutions.
 This perfect storm of the changing economic landscape, enabling technology and innovative treatment is poised to revolutionize health care as we know it today.